-JA12 - Qualification Requirements for Battery Storage System:

-A round trip efficiency standard has been to provide clarity on RTE requirements.
-Clarity has been added to the certification and verification process by highlighting Certificate of Installation verification requirements and by updating the relevant section title to "Certificates and Enforcement Agency".
-Safety requirements have been updated to account for UL9540A, which is a new UL safety standard relevant to battery storage systems.
-The description of the "Time of Use" battery control strategy has been updated to more closely align with utility TOU rate plans, through year-round TOU operation.
+- JA12 - Qualification Requirements for Battery Storage System: Clarity would be added to the certification and verification process by highlighting Certificate of Installation verification requirements and by updating the relevant section title to "Certificates and Enforcement Agency".
+The description of the "Time of Use" battery control strategy would be updated to more closely align with utility TOU rate plans, through year-round TOU operation.
+Standalone storage would be added as an allowable configuration use case and the "Time of Use" and "Advanced DR Response" control strategies would accommodate standalone storage.